 - Second, they argued that words like “excellence” and “expertly crafted” are merely advertising puffery—fluffy marketing that no reasonable customer would take literally.

 But the court wasn’t convinced.
-It denied Lindt’s motion to dismiss, ruling that a reasonable consumer could be deceived by such claims, especially when paying a premium for a product expected to be safe and of superior quality.
+It denied Lindt’s motion to dismiss.
+It ruled that a reasonable consumer could be deceived by such claims, especially when paying a premium for a product expected to be safe and of superior quality.

 Swiss media called it a “marketing masquerade” that dented trust more than it defended the company.